 One of the big projects going on at WETA of late is the new LATINO AMERICANS documentary that premiered last night.
 (Missed it on WETA TV 26 and WETA HD?
-Check out the first installment on pbs.org and then tune in on September 24 and October 1 at 8pm for the rest.)
+Check out the first installment on pbs.org.)
 The doc mixes historical and personal accounts to illustrate the experience of what is now the largest minority group in the U.S.

 Inspired by the film, we decided to seek out a local perspective on the Latino experience in our community.
 With the help of the good folks at the Arlington Historical Society, I got in touch with Luis Araya, who is a Bureau Chief in the Arlington County Department of Environmental Services (public works).
 He immigrated to Arlington from Bolivia as a young boy in 1966, when very few Latinos lived in the county.
 He's worked for the county government for 40 years and he also happens to be a Director at the Historical Society.
 So he brings an interesting perspective on the experience of Latinos in Arlington over time.
 On top of all that, he's one of the most accomodating people I've ever met -- offering up not only his insights but also his family photos for our local video project.